AaditAntony/health-connect/README.md

 patient-modify-history -> this branch is properly working ecept the admin section

-created an important branch called the admin-approved-hospital-ui
+created an important branch called the admin-approved-hospital-ui  where all the admin-function is working fine